 Verdict: Carbone is overhyped.
 It’s so overhyped, in fact, that you’ll hear people claim that the food here isn’t even any good.
 That is untrue.
 The red sauce Italian food at Carbone is consistently delicious.
 This is just such a sceney restaurant, and there are so many other places where you can get excellent Italian food in this city.
 The only real reason to struggle for a table here is if you want to sit in a chair that Rihanna might have once occupied.

 How To Get In: Reservations are released online 30 days in advance at 10am.
-Walk-ins are not accepted, even if you’re Justin Bieber.
+Walk-ins are not accepted.
 Best of luck.

 Verdict: Lilia isn't that good.
 That's a lie, and we apologize.
 We just want you to stop trying to get a table at Lilia, so we can go more often and enjoy a better quality of life.
 This Williamsburg Italian restaurant continues to serve top-tier pasta, and, yes, those sheep's milk cheese-filled agnolotti are still on the menu.
 So is the gelato.
 Order it.

 How To Get In: There’s one very important thing to keep in mind when it comes to getting a table at Lilia: They take reservations over the phone.
 In fact, it’s easier to get a table over the phone.
-Reservations are released 30 days in advance at 10am, and whatever isn’t booked over the phone gets released onto Resy at midnight.
-Bar seats and a few outdoor tables (weather permitting) are saved for walk-ins, and the last time we stopped by, we had to wait around two hours after putting our names in.
+Reservations are released 30 days in advance at 10am, and whatever isn’t booked over the phone gets released online at midnight.
+Bar seats and a few outdoor tables (weather permitting) are saved for walk-ins.
+The last time we stopped by, we had to wait around two hours after putting our name in.
 It was worth it.

 How To Get In: Reservations are released online on the first of each month at 3pm.
 It’s important to note that the month’s entire slate of reservations becomes available on the first.
 So that’s your only window.
-There’s also a waitlist, if you’d care to show up one night and roll the dice.
+There’s also an online waitlist you can join.
+You can also find exclusive reservations available for Chase Sapphire Reserve® cardholders here.

 Verdict: We’d like to be eating at 4 Charles Prime Rib right now.
 Unfortunately, this small, subterranean West Village spot somehow hasn’t become any easier to get into since it opened in 2016.
 Try to get a seat here.
 We believe in you, and we think you should start your meal with a burger before moving onto creamed spinach and prime rib.

-How To Get In: Reservations are released online 30 days in advance at 9am.
-They don’t save seats for walk-ins, but you can put your name on a waitlist in case of any cancellations.
+How To Get In: Reservations are released online 21 days in advance at 9am.
+They don’t save seats for walk-ins, but you can put your name on a waitlist and hope for cancellations.

 Verdict: Even though it’s always packed, we still think Don Angie doesn’t get the credit it deserves.
-Their Italian menu—with its stuffed flatbread and sesame-sprinkled gnocchi—is very much doing its own thing, and the cocktail list is pretty cool too.
+Their Italian menu—with its stuffed flatbread and sourdough pasta—is very much doing its own thing, and the cocktail list is pretty cool too.
 Try this place at least once.
 You'll appreciate the creativity.

 How To Get In: Reservations are released online seven days in advance at 9am.
 The bar is reserved for walk-ins, and bar seats are surprisingly attainable.
 Sure, you might have to wait an hour or so, but don’t be afraid to stop by and put your name in.